learning-zone/python-basics/README.md

 ## Q. Mention what are the rules for local and global variables in Python?

-Local variables: If a variable is assigned a new value anywhere within the function's body, it's assumed to be local.
+Local variables: If a variable is assigned a new value anywhere within the function\'s body, it\'s assumed to be local.

 Global variables: Those variables that are only referenced inside a function are implicitly global.